JustinFassio/recipe-generator/docs/account-system/phase-3-ui-ux-implementation.md

 ## Overview

-Implement a comprehensive, user-friendly interface for profile management and onboarding that prioritizes safety, accessibility, and ease of use.
-Focus on clean, intuitive design that guides users through data collection while respecting their time and privacy.
+**Feature-First Implementation**: Implement atomic, user-friendly interface components for profile management and onboarding that align with the revised Phase 1 database schema.
+Prioritize safety, accessibility, and ease of use while following established codebase patterns.

 ## Design Principles